matter-labs/zksync-era/docs/specs/zkVM/high_level/9_handling_pubdata_in_boojum/handling_pubdata_in_boojum.md

 These two fields would be then included into the block commitment and checked by the verifier.

-## Difference between initial and repeated writes.
+## Difference between initial and repeated writes

 zkSync publishes state changes that happened within the batch instead of transactions themselves.
 Meaning, that for instance some storage slot `S` under account `A` has changed to value `V`, we could publish a triple of `A,S,V`.
 Users